nhsland/futurenhs-platform/infrastructure/README.md

 ## Development Environment

 Infrastructure is set up so that each developer can create their own instance of the environment in Azure, as opposed to sharing a staging environment.
+This allows everyone to work and test their changes independently before they go into production.

+The development environment is meant for testing infrastructure changes.
+If you're working on the applications (e.g. frontend or workspace-service), prefer to test them locally and use feature flags when deploying changes to production.

 ### Setup